7 Bodyweight Glute Exercises for Your Butt and Hips

 Claire Morrow, PT, DPT

-In this exercise, glutes have to work to stabilize the femoral head in your hip joint.
-“This engages the gluteus maximus, the muscle in the back of your buttock, but it also targets the gluteus medius and minimus as you take your leg away from midline,” says Nikki Bond, PT, DPT, a physical therapist at Hinge Health.
+In this exercise, your glutes play a key role in stabilizing the femoral head within your hip joint.
+“It activates the gluteus maximus — the large muscle at the back of your buttocks — while also engaging the gluteus medius and minimus as you move your leg away from your body's midline,” explains Nikki Bond, PT, DPT, a physical therapist at Hinge Health.

 How to do it:

-• Start by standing sideways next to a step with the foot closest to the step on top of it, knee bent.
-Your other foot should be on the floor with your knee mostly straight.
+Stand sideways next to a step.
+Place the foot closest to the step on top of it, keeping your knee bent.
+Your other foot should remain on the floor with your knee mostly straight.

-• Your chest will be slightly bent forward by hinging at your hips.
+Lean your chest slightly forward by hinging at your hips.

-• Push through the leg on the step, to straighten your knee and lift your other foot off the floor.
+Push through the leg on the step, straightening your knee to lift your other foot off the floor.

 Get more information on how to do a lateral step up.